My Agent Remembers Better Than I Do (Part 2)

 }

-Define your directory structure, naming conventions, archival rules, and size limits.
-Make every agent and cron read it before writing files.
-The exact structure depends on your use case, but the principle is universal: explicit rules prevent entropy.
+Define your directory structure, naming conventions, archival rules, and size limits, and make every agent and cron read it before writing files.
+The exact structure depends on your use case, but the principle holds either way: without explicit rules, the workspace drifts into entropy.

 4. Set up the daily maintenance cron (5 minutes)